Skip to Content

 1. Mount Cook National Park

-To me, it’s not only the most beautiful place on the South Island but there are so many amazing things to see and do in Mount Cook National Park.
-Within the national park, you can find so many stunning hiking trails, viewpoints, and adventure activities such as kayaking or even a scenic flight!
-For example, this highly-rated scenic flight includes a ride on both a ski plane and helicopter, as well as a chance to walk on a glacier – how cool!
+To me, it’s not only the most beautiful place on the South Island but there are some truly amazing things to see and do in Mount Cook National Park.
+Within the national park, you can find stunning hiking trails, viewpoints, and adventure activities such as kayaking or even a scenic flight!
+For example, this highly-rated scenic flight includes a ride on both a ski plane and helicopter, as well as a chance to walk on a glacier.
+I can’t think of a better way to see New Zealand’s tallest mountain than from an aerial view, and getting to walk on a glacier is simply the cherry on top!

 Here are a few of the best things to do in Mount Cook National Park – my favorite place to visit on the South Island!